 - Scissors, glue and some paint

-We used some brown cloth (an old baby sock) for the tree trunk and then glued natural items on our 'tree'.
+The 'spooky' tree is one of my favorites!
+We used an old baby sock for the tree trunk and then glued natural items on our 'tree'.

 Another option (if you have pumpkins in season) is to decorate a pumpkin with natural items like the two mice in the story!

-Here are a number of activity ideas for many of Lois Ehlert's stories hosted by our wonderful co-bloggers:
+And here are more activity ideas for many of Lois Ehlert's stories hosted by our wonderful co-bloggers: